openchain/openchain-js/src/README.md

-﻿# openchain

-Openchain is an open source distributed ledger technology.
+﻿Openchain is an open source distributed ledger technology.
 It is suited for organizations wishing to issue and manage digital assets in a robust, secure and scalable way.
 Visit [openchain.org](https://www.openchain.org/) for more information.

 The full documentation for Openchain is available at [docs.openchain.org](https://docs.openchain.org/).

-This module is a NodeJS client library to use in conjunction with the [server](https://github.com/openchain/openchain/).
+This module is a NodeJS client library to use in conjunction with the Openchain [server](https://github.com/openchain/openchain/).

 ## Installation